csu-hci-projects/CS465_MGSchuster_StumpC_RingM_BarriosL/README.md

   * Started working on Unity project so far in getting basics down of start
   * Doing video showing what we have done so far
 * Lino Barrios
   * Starting a part of the research paper
+  * Record video on progress

   ## Research PDF
   * overleaf document here